aws-samples/sample-springai-amazonbedrock/README.md

 1. Ensure Java 21 is installed and set as the active JDK
 2. Check that all required environment variables are set
 3. Verify Maven is working correctly by running `./mvnw -v`
+4. Check if port 8080 is already in use by another application

 ### Model Access Issues

 If you get errors about model access:

 1. Verify you have enabled the required models in Amazon Bedrock:
-   - Anthropic Claude 3 Sonnet
+   - Anthropic Claude 3 Sonnet (anthropic.claude-3-sonnet-20240229-v1:0)
-   - Cohere Embed Multilingual v3
+   - Cohere Embed Multilingual v3 (cohere.embed-multilingual-v3)